huijing/personal-website-v3/src/content/blog/2019-03-05-an-exercise-in-progressive-enhancement.md

 app.use(serve("./public"));
 ```

-This is probably going to be the least complicated bit to cover, the serving of static assets like CSS and client-side Javascript from the _/public_ folder.
+This is probably going to be the least complicated bit to cover, the serving of static assets like CSS and client-side JavaScript from the _/public_ folder.

 ## Basic routing and rendering